waldo-vision/waldo/apps/web/README.md

 ### Configuration

-The frontend is configured through via environment variables stored a `.env` file in this directory.
+The app is configured via environment variables stored within a `.env` file in this directory.

-Start by copying the the example file env file.
+Start by copying the example env file.

 ```bash
 cp apps/web/.env.example apps/web/.env